Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Can dry out and crack from heat, UV, and mud.

-• Thermoplastic / reinforced boots
+• Thermoplastic or reinforced boots

 • Better abrasion and tear resistance.